 - Keep the chip details up to date when you move/change phone numbers (unfortunately we often hear details are out of date with lost dogs.
 When you want to be looking for your dog, the last thing that you want to do is to be dealing with the admin of changing details)

 - Ask your vet to check the chip on each visit.
-Rarely the chips fail – it’s better to be safe than sorry
+Rarely the chips fail – but it’s better to be safe than sorry

 Chipping usually costs around £15-£20.
 Alternatively, free microchipping is available with the Dog’s Trust.